CCI-GU-Sweden/bnmi_page_24/workshops.md

 <br/>

-Make sure to sign ut for our pre-conference workshops!
+Make sure to watch for our pre-conference workshops!
 <br/>
 Registration link coming soon!